 If you know a migraine is likely to come on and plan to drink anyway, triptans can help.
 They are rescue medicine, not for prevention.
-That said, there are serious health risks associated with this they are most effective when taken at the onset of pain or during an aura.
+Of course, like all medications, they have their own side effects.
 Also, follow your doctor’s recommendations regarding alcohol consumption.

 Get Professional Help